My Dress-Up Darling (Episodes 9-12) – A Whole Lot of Love!

 We saw how much Marin loved the costume and the experience of cosplaying.
 Then, Juju fell in love with Gojou’s costume.
 It was love at first sight and as a result, she stalked him and then effectively blackmailed him into making her a costume.
 Of course, we weren’t done there.
 Marin loves Juju as a cosplayer and was over the moon to meet her.
 She asked if they could cosplay together.
 Juju wasn’t interested, but Marin proved how much she loved the medium and also offered to split the studio costs.

 That’s a lot of love, but we’re not even close to being done yet.
 The next person to be involved is Shinju, Juju’s younger sister, who loves Juju and will do anything for her.
-She even held back her own desires to cosplay for fear of upsetting her.
+She even held back her own desire to cosplay for fear of upsetting her.
 Of course, Gojou saw this and realised that she should do it because her older sister loved her too and wouldn’t want to stand in her way.

 Ah, but don’t forget that we have Grandpa who absolutely loves Gojou and is delighted to see that he is happy and has a friend.
 I’m convinced that he would have told Gojou that his work was improving regardless if it meant that he continued to work with Marin.
 Grandpa is an established artist and he can see how good Gojou is at making costumes.
 As much as he wants his grandson to follow in his footsteps, he loves him more and wants to see him happy.

 How much more love can this show cram in?
 I’m glad you asked because there’s more.
-There was the love hotel and more than one instance of self-loving… I jest, but there was more.
-Obviously, we learnt that Marin loved Gojou.
+There was the “love” hotel and more than one instance of self-loving… I jest, but there was more.
+Obviously, we learned that Marin loved Gojou.
 Ever since his sleepy confession on the train, she’s seen her feelings grow.
 We know that Gojou loves Marin, although he’s not quite got the confidence to say it out loud.
 The look he gave her at the fireworks festival was clear for all to see.

 Their friendship has been the most wholesome thing I’ve seen in ages and it’s benefited both of them.
 Gojou undoubtedly loves himself more as a result.
-His willingness to try new things and go places that he wouldn’t before because he was so focused on Hina dolls are a testament to that.
+His willingness to try new things and go places that he wouldn’t before because he was so focused on Hina dolls is a testament to that.
 And then, there’s me.
 I love everything about this show and now that it’s over, I’m a little sad that I won’t get to spend more time with Gojou and Marin.
 This show is undoubtedly about love!

 Other Posts in the Series